 So, the better your HDL levels are, the better your LDL/HDL ratio will be.

 Additional resources to add with your cholesterol ratio calculator

 It’s not enough to merely use a cholesterol ratio calculator when attempting to shed some light on how healthy your heart is.
 There are a lot of other resources readily available to you that can direct you in the path toward attaining a greater sense of knowledge about your body.

 Utilizing a cholesterol levels chart is extremely important for helping you to understand where you are with your heart health.
+You should overtly use this tool along side your cholesterol ratio calculator.
 A typical chart will clearly show you the optimal total cholesterol range, LDL range, HDL range, and triglyceride range.
 Take advantage of such resources, as the more knowledge you have about your body, the better equipped you’ll be at coming up with a plan to improve your ratios.

 Taking supplements like fish oil softgels or heart healthy omega-3 fatty acids are also great options for you if you’re actively looking to improve your ratios.
 Doing so can significantly help you to improve your numbers on the cholesterol ratio calculator.

 How to improve your cholesterol ratio calculator results with exercise

 It’s no secret that exercise is great for lowering cholesterol.
 And by doing so, you can also expect to improve your results on the cholesterol ratio calculator.
 This is mainly due in part to the fact that the cholesterol ratio calculator takes into account not only total cholesterol, HDL, and LDL, but also triglycerides as well.